MartinThoma/MartinThoma.github.io/_posts/2016-03-07-cost-of-fighting-terrorism.md

 are not anymore.
 Drones could kill you on your wedding ([source](http://www.aljazeera.com/indepth/features/2014/01/yemenis-seek-justice-wedding-drone-strike-201418135352298935.html)), when you try to bury loved ones ([source](http://www.theatlantic.com/international/archive/2013/10/drone-attacks-at-funerals-of-people-killed-in-drone-strikes/280821/)).
 The US goes, other people get to the power.
 Not the ones where you know what to expect from.
-People who are angry at what happend.
+People who are angry at what happened.
 People who tell you that it was the US who killed friends or who just destabilized the country.
 Who tortures people ([sources](https://en.wikipedia.org/wiki/Enhanced_interrogation_techniques)).
 Who just came there for their own interest.
 Who said they wanted to bring freedom, but came for the oil ([sources](https://en.wikipedia.org/wiki/Oil_war)).
-But who overthrew democratically elected gouvernments ([sources](http://foreignpolicy.com/2013/08/20/mapped-the-7-governments-the-u-s-has-overthrown/)).
+But who overthrew democratically elected governments ([sources](http://foreignpolicy.com/2013/08/20/mapped-the-7-governments-the-u-s-has-overthrown/)).

 I'm not saying all of those statements are true.
 Yes, I'm aware that there is context missing.
 However, it really doesn't matter.
 While people being in